-- CLTs are democratically governed, community-based organizations.
-Traditional CLTs have broad memberships based on the communities they serve who directly elected at least two thirds of the organization’s board of directors.
+Community land trusts, or CLTs, are democratically governed, community-based organizations.
+Traditional CLTs have broad memberships based on the communities they serve who directly elect at least two thirds of the organization’s board of directors.
 Additionally, many CLTs provide numerous ways for members to participate in the daily operations of the organization.
-Because of this direct power over that members have over the organization, CLTs are deeply committed and accountable to the communities they serve.
+Because of the direct power that members have over the organization, CLTs are deeply committed and accountable to the communities they serve.

-- CLTs facilitate holistic community development.
-Through the combination of permanently affordable land and a democratic community organization, CLTs are uniquely positioned to facilitate community-controlled community development.
+CLTs facilitate holistic community development.
+Through the combination of permanently affordable land and a democratic community organization, CLTs are uniquely positioned to facilitate community-controlled development.

 Our city has been experiencing crises in housing, food security, policing, violence, unemployment, poverty, and so many other areas of social life for generations now.
 These crises have always affected BIPOC Communities far more than they have affected white communities.
 To us, the root cause of these crises is that BIPOC Communities in Rochester have always and continue to be treated as sources of wealth to be extracted from.